Should I use Venmo to pay for goods and services?

-Will I be charged a fee when I pay with Venmo at participating businesses?
+Will I be charged a fee when I pay online with Venmo at participating businesses?

-Venmo does not charge you a fee for purchasing items from participating businesses, even if those purchases are funded using a credit card.
+Venmo does not charge you a transaction fee for purchasing items online from participating businesses, even if those purchases are funded using a credit card.
 The business pays the transaction fee; not you.